 Once you have learned the basic crochet stitches, there are many different advanced crochet stitches that you can learn.
 Most of these build upon the basic stitches.
 Sometimes , it involves working multiple stitches into the same stitch, as is the case with crochet v-stitch and shell stitch.
 Sometimes it requires working multiple stitches across several stitches – either to create one new stitch (as with crochet clusters) or to create an advanced stitch pattern (as with crochet seed stitch).

-There are set of advanced crochet stitches that add a lot of texture to a piece.
-They may be created individually as a design detail or they may be worked in rows or rounds for a very dense textured fabric.
+There are a set of advanced crochet stitches that add a lot of texture to a piece.
+They may be created individually as a design detail, or they may be worked in rows or rounds for a very dense textured fabric.

 Crochet Bobble Stitch

-Bobble stitch is created when you work a group of stitches into the same stitch, joining them at the top and the bottom.
+A bobble stitch is created when you work a group of stitches into the same stitch, joining them at the top and the bottom.
 This is done by beginning each stitch, but not quite finishing it before starting the next stitch, then finishing them all together at the end.

 Crochet Puff Stitch

-There are a few different variations out there but commonly this would be a bobble created using 3 dc or 3 hdc stitches joined at the top in the manner of a bobble stitch.
+There are a few different variations out there, but commonly this would be a bobble created using 3 dc or 3 hdc stitches joined at the top in the manner of a bobble stitch.

 Crochet Popcorn Stitch

-Crochet Post StitcheS
+Crochet Post Stitches

-The name of the specific stitch depends on the height of the stitch and its placement, so if you work a double crochet stitch around the front of the post then you’ll have a front post double crochet.
-If you work a treble crochet stitch around the back of the post then you create a back post treble crochet.
+The name of the specific stitch depends on the height of the stitch and its placement, so if you work a double crochet stitch around the front of the post, then you’ll have a front post double crochet.
+If you work a treble crochet stitch around the back of the post, then you create a back post treble crochet.